na-na-hi/renget/archive/tmd2many_words.md

 		- Clan Almandine
 		- Clan Morion
 		- Clan Galena
+	- There are several villages within the influence of a single clan.
+Their size and amount of villages can vary, especially depending on the habits of the clan itself.

 **The Grass Continent** has a similar range to that of the Air Continent, but normally sees larger open stretches of prairie or savannas.
 Springs and summers are longer.
 - Faction: **Ho'oha**